vita-student-projects/2DCarPoseEstimation-Group57/README.md

 `What are the experiments you conducted?
 What are the evaluation metrics?`

 We decided to find the best model backbone to adapt with the new dataset that we decided to use (see info below) so we took our attention to the shufflenet of openpifpaf and the hr-former.
 We made some training run with this two backbones and we have evalutated with a testset to find the best one to continue with.
+We used final weights of this different model as a checkpoint to start training our models, like that the model don't start with random weights and it can perform the behaviour easier and it just need to understand our heads.

-To perform wich model is the best, we used some metrics:
+To know wich model is the best, we used some metrics:

 The keypoint detection task COCO is scored like an object detection task, with average precision (AP) and average recall (AR)